libical/libical/docs/MigrationGuide_to_4.md

 ## PVL_USE_MACROS

 The `PVL_USE_MACROS` conditional compile macro is removed.
-The pvl unit always compiles the inline `pvl_data` function.
+The pvl unit always compiles the `pvl_data` function.

 ## ICAL_SETERROR_ISFUNC